Experience life above the Arctic Circle in Finnish Lapland

 HOW MANY PEOPLE ARE ON THIS TOUR?

 Each tour is different, but we know that by offering one of the smallest client to guide ratio in the industry allows you to ski or snowboard at your preferred pace, and ultimately leads to a better experience for everyone.
-When we are on mountain, we have a maximum of 6 people per guide.
 This ensures you get the most out of your time with us, and keeping the groups small means less time waiting and more time riding.

 IS THIS TOUR RIGHT FOR ME?

 This tour is best suited for confident skiers and snowboarders who can link turns in powder snow, can make a variety of turn shapes and can traverse and hold speed.
+You will need to be able to ride a T-Bar for this tour.
 If you’re not sure, give us a call.
 Weather and ski conditions are impossible to predict so guests must be prepared to ride or ski anything.
 If you have never ridden in powder or shy away from it at your local resort, this is not the tour to learn.
 Lapland has glades and trees – please be prepared to ride and ski in the trees.

 CAN I ARRIVE EARLY OR STAY ON AFTER THE TOUR?